With a non-mortgage debt load of over $41,000 reported by Statistics Canada in 2021, Nova Scotians are relying heavily on consumer credit.

 Knowing whether or not you should choose the consumer proposal depends on your situation.
 It is an advantageous solution for those with large debts, but you must owe less than $250,000 to qualify for a consumer proposal.
 Married couples can file jointly and will qualify if they owe up to $500,000.
 Your property is protected in a consumer proposal, unlike bankruptcy.
-Nova Scotia residents often choose this debt solution because of its protections, but they also like it because it forces reluctant creditors to agree to favorable terms for the debtor once creditors representing the simple majority of the debt have signed on to the proposal.
+Nova Scotia residents often choose this debt solution because of its protections, but they also like it because it forces reluctant creditors to agree to favourable terms for the debtor once creditors representing the simple majority of the debt have signed on to the proposal.

 On the other hand, there are significant disadvantages of a consumer proposal in Nova Scotia.
 Unlike a debt settlement program, which also reduces principal and interest rates, the consumer proposal is recorded like a bankruptcy, and it affects your credit negatively for about seven years.
-That is its chief disadvantage, but a consumer proposal can also render null and void the favorable terms you have negotiated with your creditors if creditors holding a simple majority of your debt reject the proposal.
+That is its chief disadvantage, but a consumer proposal can also render null and void the favourable terms you have negotiated with your creditors if creditors holding a simple majority of your debt reject the proposal.

 Get Help Today

 You should explore all of your options before deciding whether a consumer proposal is the best choice for you in Nova Scotia.
 Fill out the debt relief help form to learn more about your options and find out if an alternative debt relief option may be right for your situation.